 Tile floors can be a surprisingly tricky kind of surface for vacuums to clean.
 Debris can get trapped in the various crevices between tiles, so a vacuum with sufficient suction power is a must.
 Of course, overall performance isn't the only factor to consider.
 Attachments for cleaning shelves and countertops can also be helpful, while a design that's easy to maintain and incurs low recurring costs also factors into our considerations.

 The best vacuum for tile floors we've tested is the Miele Complete C3 Alize PowerLine.
 This corded canister model provides outstanding performance on bare floors, where it clears a wide variety of debris with ease, ranging from pet hair to cereal.
 Suction performance remains consistent as its generously sized dirtbag fills up, which is great if you're dealing with large messes.
 Its HEPA filter is a handy feature if you own a heavily shedding pet, as it traps allergens as you clean.

 It features a high-grade plastic body and feels very well-made.
 It's also easy to maintain, with few parts that require regular maintenance or cleaning.
 Thanks to its smooth-rolling wheels, it can maneuver in tight spaces, while its extendable wand lets you clean under couches and low-lying furniture.
 The handle's built-in LED light should allow you to see what you're doing, even in shadowy areas.

 Unfortunately, its power cord is a little short, so you may have to change outlets when cleaning big rooms.
 Its dirtbag and filters need regular replacing, so recurring costs can add up over time.
-Minor issues aside, its performance on bare floors makes it not only one of the best vacuums for tile floors that we've tested but also places it among the best vacuums we've tested overall.
+Minor issues aside, its performance on bare floors makes it not only one of the best vacuums for tile floors that we've tested but also places it among the best vacuums we've tested.